 But when it comes to staying cool during a race, are you better off pouring the water over yourself or drinking it?
-Precision Hydration and Sport & Exercise Scientist, Andy Blow, explains...
+Precision Fuel & Hydration founder and Sport & Exercise Scientist, Andy Blow, explains...

 Which is better - pouring water over your head or drinking water?

 A study in 2012 set out to answer the first question by comparing the effectiveness of four approaches to cooling and hydrating during a 90 minute walk followed by a 5km time trial run in hot conditions (33°C / 92°F).
 The four conditions they tested were:

 - Drinking nothing and not pouring water on the head.

 - Drinking some chilled water but not pouring water on the head.

 - Drinking nothing but pouring water on the head.

 - Both drinking and pouring water on the head.

 The 10 athletes who participated in the research were all runners of a good collegiate standard - so were well-conditioned to hard physical workouts - and the results showed (perhaps a tad unsurprisingly) that they all felt worst when they drank nothing and didn’t pour water on themselves during the session.